neocamanga/ParallelNetworkFlow/README.md

 ## Running the Program
 The testing datasets 50v.in through 1000v.in come from <https://github.com/SumitPadhiyar/parallel_ford_fulkerson_gpu/tree/master/dataset>.
 An important thing to note about the datasets we are using is that the source node is 0 and the sink node is n-1. (n is number of nodes in the set)

-To run a program, follow the following paradigm:
+To run a program, navigate to the appropriate directory and follow the following paradigm:
 <br />
-`$ javac FordFulkerson`
+`$ javac FordFulkerson.java`
 <br />
 `$ java FordFulkerson`

 It will ask for a path:
 <br />
 `$ ../dataset/50v.in`

+*Note: check which directory you are in with respect to the `datasets` directory*

 ### Expected Maxflow Output for following datasets:
 - mytest1.in | 19